WPChill/strong-testimonials/readme.txt

 (b) I will gladly help you sort it out.

+== Screenshots ==

+1. A sample page of three testimonials including photos.
+2. The widget with a character limit of 200.
+3. The widget without a character limit.
+4. The testimonial submission form without CAPTCHA.
+5. The math CAPTCHA option at the end of the form.
+6. The reCAPTCHA option at the end of the form.
+7. The settings page.
+8. All the shortcode options.
+9. The testimonials admin page.
+10. Adding or editing a testimonial.
+11. Adding or editing categories.
+12. The widget settings in Cycle mode.
+13. The same widget in Static mode.

 == Changelog ==

+= 1.4.1 =
+* Fixed bug in category filter in the widget.

 = 1.4 =
 * Initial version, a fork of GC Testimonials 1.3.2.

+== Upgrade Notice ==

+= 1.4.1 =
+Fixed a minor bug if a category was selected in the widget settings.